 Business Meeting and Management Advice

 The business atmosphere in Chile is formal, with punctuality expected and respected; conversely Chileans may be up to thirty minutes late, and do not like to be pressured or rushed.
-Personal, family, and company background is important in conducting business, where family and friendship play large roles in minimizing red tape.
+Personal, family, and company background is important in conducting business, where family and friendship play large roles in minimising red tape.

-Business decisions are decentralized with most made at the top level; it is customary to meet with representatives at the highest level initially, with subsequent meetings made with middle level executives.
+Business decisions are decentralised with most made at the top level; it is customary to meet with representatives at the highest level initially, with subsequent meetings made with middle level executives.
 Secretaries serve as screeners for executives.
 Face to face business meetings are preferred over the telephone or email correspondence, although email correspondence is acceptable.